- Tamsulosin oral capsule is available as a brand-name drug and a generic drug. Brand name: Flomax.

 Serious side effects

 Call your doctor right away if you have serious side effects.
-Call 9-1-1 if your symptoms feel life threatening or if you think you’re having a medical emergency.
+Call 911or local emergency services if your symptoms feel life-threatening or if you think you’re having a medical emergency.
 Serious side effects and their symptoms can include the following:

 - abnormal ejaculation